layoutBox/FlexLayout/README.md

   }
 ```

-The same results can also be obtained without using the `define()` method, but the results is not as elegant:
+The same results can also be obtained without using the `define()` method, but the result is not as elegant:

 ```swift
   let columnContainer = UIView()